« View All Posts

 Tip #3: Follow Reduced Speed Limits

 You’ve seen the signs: “Fines double in work zones.”
-That should be enough incentive for you to not speed through work zones, but it still needs to be said.
+That should be enough incentive for you to avoid speeding through work zones, but it still needs to be said.

-Follow the reduced speed limit through work zones.
+Follow the reduced speed limit through work zones and watch for workers.
 I’d even take it a step further and tell you to go five or 10 mph slower than the posted speed limit.

-If you have the time, you can take it slower and drive through construction.
-Driving at those slower speeds will help you save money on fuel and isn’t such a bad idea.
+When you give yourself extra time, you can take it slower without worrying about missing an appointment.
+Driving at those slower speeds will help you save money on fuel, too.

 Pair reduced speed limits with an increased following distance.
-When you do this, you give yourself more space and time to stop should you need to do so suddenly and unexpectedly.
+When you do this, you give yourself more space and time to stop should you need to do so unexpectedly.

 According to the Department of Transportation (DOT) Federal Highway Administration, nearly 30 percent of work zone crashes involve large trucks.
 That’s a big number.